 It’s a good practice to avoid putting your face in front of any light-emitting tech (TV, computer, phones, etc.) within a few hours of the time that you want to go to sleep.
 But, inevitably, there will be some times where you feel like you really need to.

 Pick up a pair of blue-light blocking glasses so that your hardware doesn’t interfere with your sleep patterns.
-I recommend grabbing a pair from a company called Gunnar.
-I wear mine every single night after 8pm, when I’m playing guitar, reading my Kindle, or just watching Netflix.
+I recommend grabbing a pair from a company called Swannies.
+I wear mine every single night after 8pm, when I’m playing guitar, reading my Kindle, writing a late-night article, or just watching Netflix with my girlfriend.

-Here’s a picture of me wearing my Gunnar glasses… while also blocking out external sound with my ear covers.
-This is what I usually look like while I’m writing.
+Here’s a picture of me wearing my blue light blocking glasses… while also blocking out external sound with my ear covers.
+This is what I often look like while I’m writing.
 What a handsome doofus.

 11. Use personal care products that don’t contain toxins